fabianheussner/nuxt-portfolio/content/work/check-in-be-out.md

 #headline
 Complexity as an obstacle
 #text
 The German public transport landscape is challenging due to complicated fare systems and the existence of several associations, especially in larger metropolitan regions.
 This complexity makes it difficult for occasional travellers to get a clear overview of the available options.
 It can be daunting, especially when you don't know how the rest of your day will go.
 Will I still meet friends after work or pick up my kids from school?
-As part of our white label platform, we therefore introduced "Check in Be out" as a postpaid ticketing method.
+As part of our white label platform, we therefore introduced "Check in Be out" as a post-paid ticketing solution.
 ::

 ::image
 ---
 images:
   - source: /img/cases/cico/cico-miro-boards-flows.png
-    description: Some alt text
+    description: Check in Be out individual feature flows

 preset: top
 ---